xlandscape/XSprayDrift-Component/README.md

 ## Roadmap
-The `XSprayDrift` component is considered stable.
-No further development is planned at the moment.
+The `XSprayDrift` component is stable.
+No further development takes place at the moment.

 ## Contributing